Open dynamics of entanglement in mesoscopic bosonic systems: Separability in terms of extended reduced state

-Note that separability of $ \hat \rho^\Pi_{\psi}$ does not imply that $\hat\rho_F$ is separable, as we use only part of the correlations.
+Note that separability of $ \hat \rho^\Pi_{\psi}$ does not imply that $\hat\rho_F$ is separable, since we use only part of the correlations.
 In other words, the entanglement of the state $ \hat \rho^\Pi_{\psi}$ on the reduced two-qudit Hilbert space is a sufficient condition for the entanglement of $\hat\rho_F$.
-What is important, one has to consider at least 4 modes to reveal such a kind of entanglement, as one has to have both reduced subsystems at least two dimensional.
+Importantly, one has to consider at least 4 modes to reveal such a kind of entanglement, as one has to have both reduced subsystems at least two-dimensional.